airbytehq/airbyte/docs/connector-development/tutorials/adding-incremental-sync.md

 First we need to identify a given stream in the Source as supporting incremental.
 This information is declared in the catalog that the `discover` method returns.
 You will notice in the stream object contains a field called `supported_sync_modes`.
 If we are adding incremental to an existing stream, we just need to add `"incremental"` to that array.
 This tells Airbyte that this stream can either be synced in an incremental fashion.
 In practice, this will mean that in the UI, a user will have the ability to configure this type of sync.

 In the example we used in the Toy Connector tutorial, the `discover` method would not look like this.
 Note: that "incremental" has been added to the `supported_sync_modes` array.
-We also set `source_defined_cursor` to `True` to declare that the Source knows what field to use for the cursor, in this case the date field, and does not require user input.
+We also set `source_defined_cursor` to `True` and `default_cursor_field` to `["date"]` to declare that the Source knows what field to use for the cursor, in this case the date field, and does not require user input.
 Nothing else has changed.

 ```python
 def discover():